Institute for Democracy in Eastern Europe

 In 2004, IDEE organized a significant election monitoring effort of the general parliamentary elections and republican referendum on whether to allow an extension of the president's term in office.
 The observer team, made up of experienced Eastern European democratic activists, provided the clearest report on the fraud, manipulation, and irregularities of the process called an election (see Interim and Final Report).

 In 2007, IDEE, working with a consortium of ten Belarusan NGOs, launched a new project to support the struggle for democracy in that country called “Raising Consciousness for Freedom.”
-Supported through a grant of the Bureau of Democracy, Labor, and Human Rights (DRL) of the Department of State, the two-and-a-half year program is aimed at consolidating pro-democracy forces at a time of heightening repression, developing new generations of democratic leadership, and supporting initiatives that reach out to new constituencies.
+Supported through a public grant, the two-and-a-half year program is aimed at consolidating pro-democracy forces at a time of heightening repression, developing new generations of democratic leadership, and supporting initiatives that reach out to new constituencies.

 The “Raise Awareness for Freedom” program involves a consortium of ten established Belarusan NGOs formed with the aim of consolidating and generating support for the pro-democracy movement in the face of heightened repression.
-Consortium members represent a wide range of social groups: Association of Belarusan Medical Specialists, Belarus Association of Journalists, Belarusan Organization Working Women, Dyjaryjuš Cultural Organization, Educational Center for Teachers, Independent Trade Unions, Institute for Statehood and Democracy, Centar Supolna , Viasna Human Rights Center, and the Youth Discussion Club.
+Consortium members represent a wide range of social groups.
 Their activities will include training, public outreach, civic mobilization and action, education for democracy, and leadership development, with a high focus placed on women and youth leaders.
-In the first year, the consortium will organize:
+In each year of the grant, the consortium organized:

 • Nine training seminars on human rights, activating civil society, networking, developing youth and women leaders, communication skills, and journalism;